,

 A small bowl of za’atar mix blended with some extra virgin olive oil, good bread, labneh, cucumber & tomatoes and some mint leaves, a bowl of olives make a wonderful savoury breakfast in the summer.
 A lovely way to start the day with friends over the weekend.

 Za’atar mix can also be used as a seasoning, a wonderful way of bringing the aroma of the Lebanese mountain into your kitchen.
-Rub over chicken, add some to a savoury biscuit mixture, or scatter into a chickpea and pasta dish.
+Rub over chicken, scatter into a chickpea and pasta dish or roll a savoury cheesy biscuit in it.
 We hope that the delicious fragrance in your kitchen inspires you to create new dishes.